gdamdam/awesome-decentralized-web/README.md

 * [Solid](https://solid.mit.edu/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.

+### Cryptocurrencies
+* [Bitcoin](https://bitcoin.org) - It is the first decentralized digital currency, as the system works without a central bank or single administrator.
+* [Ethereum](https://ethereum.org) - Blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
+It provides a decentralized Turing-complete virtual machine
+* [Monero](https://getmonero.org/) - Aims to improve on existing cryptocurrency design by obscuring sender, recipient and amount of every transaction.
+* [Zcash](https://z.cash/) - Open, permissionless cryptocurrency that can fully protect the privacy of transactions using zero-knowledge cryptography.

 ### Databases
 * [BigchainDB](https://www.bigchaindb.com/) - a scalable database that layers blockchain technology over decentralized data.
 * [IPDB](https://ipdb.foundation/) - a federated database network built on BigchainDB and IPFS.
 It is maintained by a network of caretakers around the world, at least half of which are nonprofits.